An extract of this interview has also been republished on Business First Magazine with a readership of over half a million Australians

 Thank you for your time and valuable insights Nicole.

-This concludes our interview with Australia’s First Lady of Personal Finance.
-Nicole is also the creator of the Money Mentor Way, a structured plan to help everyday Aussies get rid of their personal debt fast and build their wealth.
+Amongst Nicole’s many projects, she is also the creator of the Money Mentor Way, a structured plan to help everyday Aussies get rid of their personal debt fast and build their wealth.

 I trust you found Nicole’s insights useful and please be on the lookout for our next featured Spending Ninja coming to our website (and your inbox if you’re a subscriber) very soon.